Thom Darden: College football

-Pro football
+Professional football

 Darden was drafted in the first round (18th overall) in the 1972 NFL draft by the Cleveland Browns.
 Darden started at strong safety in his rookie season of 1972 and played the remainder of his career at free safety until he retired after his tenth and final season, where he only started 10 games.
 Autry Beamon and Lawrence Johnson filled in for the injured Darden in his final season (1981).
 Clinton Burrell, who won a starting cornerback position in 1980, only played 2 games in 1981.
 Rookie Hanford Dixon started at cornerback in place of the injured Burrell.
 After Darden's retirement, the Browns moved Clinton Burrell to strong safety and Clarence Scott to free safety.
 Darden was selected as an All-Pro safety in 1976, 1978, and 1979, and went to the Pro Bowl in 1978.

 According to Dave Logan, Darden and head coach Forrest Gregg once had a fist fight after a game.
 Darden has explained that the 1977 Cleveland Browns did not respond to Gregg's coaching style, which contributed to his firing with one game remaining.